BSalita/SH_Bidding/The Pipelines to Superhuman Bridge Analysis and Bidding.md

 ### **Pipeline 1: Creating the Training Dataset**

-Create a dataset of structured game data suitable for training AI to bid at superhuman level.
+Create a dataset of structured game data suitable for training AI.

 **Steps:**